Capras/Competencies/competencies.md

 ### 3. DATABASE DEVELOPMENT

+---

+##### Personal proof of concept for Database Development:

+[Zayo private repository](https://github.com/krystin987/maprefactor) uses relational database methods in a client project.
+[MVC Movie App](https://github.com/krystin987/mvcmpvieapp) uses relational database methods.

+Mongo is a document based database.
+Documents are the actual data records, nested in sub categories.

+SQL is a relational database.
+It defines a schema before records are added to the database typically in rows, columns, data types and names for the columns/rows.
+---

 - [ ] Understands the difference between a relational database and document based database

 ##### MongoDB

 - Knowledge of basic installation of MongoDB and C Driver, JSON, schema design, querying, insertion of data, indexing & working with C# driver
 - Able to build a MongoDB-based app